-GROW heal.live.lead, a counseling and leadership development organization, assists individuals, couples, groups, and corporate teams to achieve their fullest life or career potential.
-With more than a decade of experience, Dr. Dickinson specializes in such clinical issues as addictions, crises, faith-based issues, leadership development, stress management, trauma, maximizing productivity, and vocational counseling.
+GROW Counseling, a counseling and leadership development organization, assists individuals, couples, groups, and corporate teams to achieve their fullest life or career potential.
+With more than two decades of experience, Dr. Dickinson specializes in such clinical issues as addictions, crises, faith-based issues, leadership development, stress management, trauma, maximizing productivity, and vocational counseling.
 She works with a variety of clientele of various ages and backgrounds.
 Frequently her caseload is composed of men, CEOs, baby boomers, college students, and affluent clients who are looking for a counseling experience that is tailored to their unique needs.

 As an adjunct faculty member of Georgia State University, and Richmont Graduate University, she has taught classes at both graduate and undergraduate levels.
 Dr. Dickinson has worked widely in the areas of leadership and organizational development in the United States and internationally.
 Her work has included leadership initiatives for various non-profit and faith-based organizations directed toward creating successful vision and strategy, developing innovative staff and volunteer training, and implementing team-building procedures.

-A Certified Daring Way™ Facilitator, Dr. Dickinson completed the intensive training program with Dr. Brené Brown, who is the bestselling author of Daring Greatly, The Gifts of Imperfection, I Thought It Was Just Me, and Rising Strong.
+A Certified Daring Way™ Facilitator, Dr. Dickinson completed the intensive training program with Dr. Brené Brown, who is the bestselling author of Daring Greatly, The Gifts of Imperfection, Rising Strong, and Dare to Lead.
 The Daring Way™ is a highly experiential methodology based on the research of Dr. Brené Brown.
 The method was designed for work with individuals, couples, families, work teams, and organizational leaders.
 It can be facilitated in clinical, educational, and professional settings.
 During the process facilitators explore topics such as vulnerability, courage, shame, and worthiness.
 Participants are invited to examine the thoughts, emotions, and behaviors that are holding them back and identify the new choices and practices that will move them toward more authentic and wholehearted living.
 The primary focus is on developing shame resilience skills and developing daily practices that transform the way we live, love, parent, and lead.